Check you’re in the right Universal Credit work-related activity group

 You might need to look for work or prepare for work as part of getting Universal Credit.
 What your work coach asks you to do depends on which ‘work-related activity group’ (sometimes called a ‘conditionality group’) you’re in.
 If you’re in the wrong group, you can try to get it changed.

 If you’re not in the right group, find out how you can change what work-related activity you’re asked to do.

 Find out which work-related activity group you’re in

-Look in your Universal Credit online account to find out what work-related activity group you’re in, as well as what tasks you need to do.
+Look in your Universal Credit online account to find out which work-related activity group you’re in, as well as what tasks you need to do.

 If you don’t have an online account you can find your work-related activity group on your paper ‘claimant commitment’.
 This is a document you’ll need to agree to as part of getting Universal Credit.
 You’ll agree it with your work coach and update it each time you see them.

 If you can’t find your claimant commitment, ask your work coach which work-related activity group you’re in.